-- How many visits came from a particular campaign across digital marketing tactics?
+- How many visits came from a particular campaign across all of our digital marketing tactics?

-Without UTM tracking, you really limit your ability to credit your efforts, break down which content and platforms were most successful in driving visits to your site, and optimize for conversions.
-You may find that a particular topic or campaign performs amazingly well in Facebook, but flops on LinkedIn, while another topic gets great engagement on Instagram but doesn’t resonate with your email marketing audience.
+Without UTM tracking, you limit your ability to credit your efforts to the appropriate channel.
+Additionally, you limit your ability to analyze which content and platforms are contributing to your KPIs.
+You may find that a particular topic or campaign performs amazingly well on Facebook, but then flops on LinkedIn.
+Similarly, another topic can get great engagement on Instagram but doesn’t resonate with your email marketing audience.
 All of this information is valuable for focusing your time and money on avenues that are most fruitful for your business.

 How Does It Work?

-Adding UTM parameters to a link is actually pretty easy.
-You simply put your link into a URL builder with a few parameters and it generates a long link with all the tracking.
-This long link then “talks to” analytics tools and the UTM parameters help sort traffic by source, medium, campaign and more.
+Adding UTM parameters to a link is typically pretty easy.
+With this in mind, you simply put your link into a URL builder with a few parameters.
+This will generate a long link with all the tracking.
+This long link “talks to” analytical tools and the UTM parameters help the tool sort traffic by source, medium, campaign and more.

 In this instance, the original link is https://learn.envano.com.
-Everything we want to track (the campaign name, source, etc.) is added after the question mark using a UTM builder.
+We add everything we want to track (the campaign name, source, etc.) after the question mark using a UTM builder.

 Remember to create a different UTM link for each source and medium to validate efforts.
-If that seems daunting, start by adding tracking to paid advertising links to make sure you are able to analyze efforts for return on investment.
+If that seems daunting, start by adding tracking to paid advertising links.
+This makes sure you are able to analyze paid efforts for return on investment.

 How to create a UTM link:

-1. Visit the Google Analytics Campaign URL Builder.
+1. First, visit the Google Analytics Campaign URL Builder.

-2. Enter the following website URL and campaign information:
+2. Next, enter the following website URL and campaign information:

 - Website URL — This is the full link that you’ll be using.

-- Campaign Source — This is the platform or website the link will be posted on.
+- Campaign Source — This is the platform or website where the link will be posted.